Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Introduction

-and thus replacing the rank of a matrix with its trace is related to taking the convex envelope of a low-rank objective.
-Indeed, the eigenvalue assumption is equivalent to assuming that a restricted isometry property \citep[RIP; see, e.g.,][]{bhojanapalli2018smoothed} holds.
-When RIP holds, it is well-documented that trace minimization performs well in practice.
-Unfortunately, verifying whether the RIP holds is computationally challenging \citep[][]{bandeira2013certifying}, and when it does not hold, it is unclear how well the trace minimization approach performs.
-Indeed, \citet{fazel2002matrix}'s trace minimization approach is ultimately a generalization of the big-$M$ approach from mixed-integer optimization, which can generate weak convex relaxations \citep[][]{bienstock2010eigenvalue}.
+\paragraph{Branching} A variety of spatial branch-and-bound schemes have been proposed for generic non-convex quadratically constrained quadratic optimization problems such as \eqref{eq:rco_matrix_completion}, since the work of \citet{mccormick1976computability}.
+Unfortunately, these solvers currently cannot obtain high-quality solutions for problems with more than fifty variables \citep[see][for a benchmark and references]{kronqvist2019review}.
+Recently, \citet{MPCO_2021} reformulated \eqref{eq:rco_matrix_completion} via projection matrices and solved problems with $50 \times 50$ matrices and $k=1$ using off-the-shelf solvers that use McCormick branching regions.
+Problem-specific branching strategies have been investigated for other non-convex QCQPs, { such as two-trust-region problems \citep{anstreicher2022solving} or optimal power flow problems \citep{kocuk2018matrix}.
+Our branching strategy, like that of \citet{anstreicher2022solving}, is based on the idea of computing eigenvectors for non-convex semidefinite constraints that are violated at a relaxed solution, as proposed by \cite{saxena2010convex}.
+However, while \citet{saxena2010convex} derive cutting planes, we take a different approach and use eigenvectors to develop a branching scheme.}

-\citet{bertsimas2021new} recently proposed a general procedure for obtaining strong bounds to low-rank problems \citep[see also][for related attempts]{wang2022tightness, li2022exactness, li2023rank}.
-Namely, they combined the orthogonal projection matrix reformulation of \citet{MPCO_2021} with the matrix analog of perspective functions \citep[c.f.][]{ ebadian2011perspectives} and obtained a new class of convex relaxations for low-rank problems.
+\paragraph{Relaxations} A number of works have proposed solving Problem \eqref{eq:rco_matrix_completion} via their convex relaxations, originating with \citet{fazel2002matrix}, who proposed replacing the rank minimization objective with a trace term for positive semidefinite factor analysis and matrix completion problems \citep[see also][for an extension to the asymmetric case]{candes2009exact}.
+More recently, \citet{bertsimas2021new} proposed a general procedure for obtaining strong bounds to low-rank problems \citep[see also][for related attempts]{kim2021convexification, li2023rank}.
+Namely, they combined the projection matrix reformulation of \citet{MPCO_2021} with a matrix analog of perspective functions \citep[c.f.][]{ ebadian2011perspectives} and obtained a new class of convex relaxations for low-rank problems.

-\paragraph{Local Optimization Strategies for Matrix Completion and Recovery:} Owing to both Problem \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion}'s significant modeling power and the substantial difficulty inherent in solving \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion} to provable optimality, several authors have proposed local optimization algorithms that tend to provide high-quality locally optimal solutions in practice.
-Perhaps the most significant work in this tradition is \citet{burer2003nonlinear, burer2005local}, who proposed implicitly modeling a rank-$k$ constraint via the nonlinear reformulation $\bm{X}=\bm{U}\bm{V}^\top$, where $\bm{U} \in \reals{n\times k}, \bm{V} \in \reals{m \times k}$, and solving for $\bm{U}, \bm{V}$ via an augmented Lagrangian method; recent refinements \citep{jain2013low, zheng2015convergent} use more scalable methods like alternating minimization or gradient descent to converge towards a locally optimal solution.